bohrium/chess/README.markdown

        implement stable node eval (linear greedy search for pass/bestcapture)

        analyze mystery of hash table underusage
+           partial progress: in apply_move/undo_move, computation of `mover` should know that the `mover` piece is in different squares (dest or source)!  thus originally hash computation was incorrect and led to path dependent value

        accelerate (xray'd king) term by integrating differences

        add and tune terms for
-           `attackers in same quadrant as king`
+           `attackers in same quadrant as king` (implemented, un-tuned) `pawn connectivity`
-           `pawn connectivity`
            `bishop pair / bishop-pawn badness`
            `rooks on semi-open or open files`